 So that we can ensure the well-being of pupils over lunchtimes, when signing up your child for a particular type of meal (eg hot dinner, packed lunch, meal at home) please keep that arrangement for a full half term.
 This is to ensure that we are aware of the arrangements for pupils during lunchtimes.
 If your circumstances change or you would like to discuss changing the arrangement before the end of a half term please do not hesitate to contact Mrs Bennett or Mrs Oliver.

 All meals are cooked on the premises and are eaten in the school hall.
 The school meals service provide a wide range of healthy choices, and there is always fresh fruit available to supplement the daily meal.
-The meals are produced on a three week cycle, and the weekly menu is printed in the Sunderland Echo newspaper every Saturday for the coming week if you need to check the options available.

 From time to time, the school meals service like to encourage children to try new food from around the world, and there are sometimes ‘themed’ days where food from different cultures is available.
 Although the foods are varied, they all meet the nutritional standards set out by the Food In Schools authority, and on such themed days there will also be a non-themed popular choice and salad bar in order to meet the widest needs.
 This occurs only a few times across the school year, but it is always a good opportunity for children to try something new and encourage healthy choices.